 "Final Determination" means the final resolution of any Tax liability ( together with all related interest, penalties and additions to tax) for a taxable period.
-A Final Determination shall result from the first to occur of: (i) the expiration of 30 days after the official IRS acceptance of a Waiver of Restrictions on Assessment and Collection of Deficiency in Tax and Acceptance of Overassessment on Federal Revenue Form 870 or 870-AD (or any successor comparable form) or the expiration of a comparable period with respect to any comparable agreement or form under applicable law unless, within such period, the taxpayer (whether Watts or Circor) gives notice to the other party of the taxpayer's intention to attempt to recover all or part of any amount paid pursuant to the Waiver by filing a timely claim for refund; (ii) a decision, judgment, decree or other order of a court of competent jurisdiction with respect to any Tax liability that has become final and is not subject to further judicial review by appeal or otherwise; (iii) the execution of a closing agreement under Section 7121 of the Code or the official acceptance by the IRS of an offer in compromise under Section 7122 of the Code, or comparable agreements under applicable law; (iv) the expiration of the time for filing a claim for refund or for instituting suit in respect of a claim for refund disallowed in whole or part by the IRS; (v) any other final disposition of a Tax liability by reason of the expiration of the applicable statute(s) of limitations; or (vi) any other event that the parties agree is a final and irrevocable determination of the Tax liability at issue.
+A Final Determination shall result from the first to occur of: (i) the expiration of 30 days after the execution by the taxpayers and the IRS of an IRS Form 870 or 870-AD (or any successor comparable form) or the expiration of a comparable period with respect to any comparable agreement or form under applicable law unless, within such period, the taxpayer (whether Watts or Circor) gives notice to the other party of the taxpayer's intention to attempt to recover all or part of any amount paid pursuant to the Waiver by filing a timely claim for refund; (ii) a decision, judgment, decree or other order of a court of competent jurisdiction with respect to any Tax liability that has become final and is not subject to further judicial review by appeal or otherwise; (iii) the execution of a closing agreement under Section 7121 of the Code or the official acceptance by the IRS of an offer in compromise under Section 7122 of the Code, or comparable agreements under applicable law; (iv) the expiration of the time for filing a claim for refund or for instituting suit in respect of a claim for refund disallowed in whole or part by the IRS; (v) any other final disposition of a Tax liability by reason of the expiration of the applicable statute(s) of limitations; or (vi) any other event that the parties agree is a final and irrevocable determination of the Tax liability at issue.